Explore your Personal Helm

-For the past ten years, organizations and teams have used Leading from the Helm as a way to maximize human potential and drive organizational performance (if you are familiar with Traction, it takes your Traction investment and enhances it 8+ fold).
+For the past ten years, organizations and teams have used Leading from the Helm (LFTH) as a way to maximize human potential and drive organizational performance (if you are familiar with Traction, it takes your Traction investment and enhances it 8+ fold).

-However, in the past year, many of our clients have asked us to ‘personalize’ the Helm, and make it relatable at the individual level.
+However, many of our clients have asked us to ‘personalize’ the Helm, and make it relatable at the individual level.
 So that is what we did.
 In addition to the organizational model, we have developed a parallel model that helps the individual stand behind the helm of their own life and experience a significant return on their own efforts.

 At our core, we want to live a purpose-filled life, and we want to be sure that the organization(s) that we are affiliated with share a common purpose with us; we want to be aligned.
 We know based upon our research using the 8 Factors of Engagement that Purpose is the number one factor that drives employee engagement, so it is important to understand what our purpose is.